-Provisions in our amended and restated certificate of incorporation and our amended and restated bylaws that will become effective upon the closing of this offering may discourage, delay or prevent a merger, acquisition or other change in control of our company that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
+Provisions in our restated certificate of incorporation and our amended and restated bylaws may discourage, delay or prevent a merger, acquisition or other change in control of our company that stockholders may consider favorable, including transactions in which you might otherwise receive a premium for your shares.
 These provisions could also limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
 In addition, because our board of directors is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors.
 Among other things, these provisions:

-- · establish a classified board of directors such that only one of three classes of directors is elected each year; - allow the authorized number of our directors to be changed only by resolution of our board of directors; - · limit the manner in which stockholders can remove directors from our board of directors; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our board of directors; - · require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - · limit who may call stockholder meetings; - authorize our board of directors to issue preferred stock without stockholder approval, which could be used to institute a "poison pill" that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our board of directors; and require the approval of the holders of at least the affirmative vote of all of our stockholders who would be entitled to cast to amend or repeal specified provisions of our certificate of incorporation or bylaws that will become effective upon the closing of this offering.
+- establish a classified board of directors such that only one of three classes of directors is elected each year; - allow the authorized number of our directors to be changed only by resolution of our board of directors; - limit the manner in which stockholders can remove directors from our board of directors; - establish advance notice requirements for stockholder proposals that can be acted on at stockholder meetings and nominations to our board of directors; - require that stockholder actions must be effected at a duly called stockholder meeting and prohibit actions by our stockholders by written consent; - limit who may call stockholder meetings; - authorize our board of directors to issue preferred stock without stockholder approval, which could be used to institute a "poison pill" that would work to dilute the stock ownership of a potential hostile acquirer, effectively preventing acquisitions that have not been approved by our board of directors; and - require the approval of the holders of at least the affirmative vote of all of our stockholders who would be entitled to cast to amend or repeal specified provisions of our restated certificate of incorporation or our amended and restated bylaws.